Details

 Benefits:

-- Facilitated in Brightspace with excellent resources, self-paced modules, networking, and feedback.
+- Facilitated in Brightspace with self-paced modules, networking, and feedback.

 - This course is in time for anyone in a school district, state, or local government who has to ensure their organization’s web content and mobile apps comply with WCAG by April 2026 or April 2027.